Teacher Certification and Licensure Information

 Transferring Teacher Certification from another State

 If you are already a teacher but are moving to another state, transferring teaching certificates between states is often possible.
 Many states have reciprocity agreements that make it easier for teachers licensed in one state to become certified in another.
 Currently, over 40 states have reciprocity agreements with at least one other state; however, many consider this transfer only provisional.
 Therefore, you will be required to earn the new state's license within the first couple of years of teaching there.
-To find out if your state has a reciprocity agreement, see our list of state Department of Education websites.

 Transferring Teaching Credentials from Another Country